vmikk/PipeButton/README.md

 # PipeButton

-Instant bioinformatics analysis at the push of a button
+Instant bioinformatics analysis at the push of a button.